 Halloween is a fun and exciting time for both kids and adults.
 We’re never too old to throw on a costume and celebrate the festivities.
 Our Boston car accident attorneys ask that you enjoy your Halloween, but to do so safely and responsibly.
 Happy Halloween!

-If you or someone you love has been involved in a car accident with a drunk driver in Massachusetts this Halloween, contact the drunk-driving accident lawyers at The Law Offices of Jeffrey S. Glassman for a free and confidential consultation to discuss your rights.
+If you or someone you love has been involved in a car accident with a drunk driver in Massachusetts this Halloween, contact the drunk-driving accident lawyers at Jeffrey Glassman Injury Lawyers for a free and confidential consultation to discuss your rights.
 Call 877-617-5333.

 More Blog Entries: